dfelber/SwiftStringScore/README.md

 Based on the Objective-C implementation of Nicholas Bruning [https://github.com/thetron/StringScore](https://github.com/thetron/StringScore)
 and the original JavaScript implementation of Joshaven Potter [https://github.com/joshaven/string_score](https://github.com/joshaven/string_score)

-Works with swift 2.2 or newer.
+Works with Swift 2+

 ## Usage

 Just add the `String+Score.swift` file into your swift project and you're ready to go!
+You can also use the **playground** in the Xcode Workspace to play around with the scoring.

 ## Examples